 - Allow yourself to feel sad about the things that you have left behind: your family, your friends, etc.

 - Find ways to live with the things that don't satisfy you 100%

-Not only may students experience culture shock while living in a foreign country, but they may also experience what is called "reverse culture shock."
+Not only may students experience culture shock while living in a foreign country, but they may also encounter "reverse culture shock."
 Reverse culture shock occurs when students return to their home country after having been away for an extended period of time.
-Symptoms of reverse culture shock resemble those of culture shock.
-See the reverse culture shock packet for more information on the stages, symptoms, coping techniques.
+Symptoms of reverse culture shock resemble those of culture shock in many ways.
+See the reverse culture shock packet below for more information on the stages, symptoms, coping techniques.

 It is important to be aware of laws and attitudes towards LGBT (Lesbian, Gay, Bisexual, Transgendered) issues when traveling abroad as there are varying cultural norms around LGBT issues globally.
 Here are a few resources available related to LGBT students and their international experience.

-Northeastern University has a LGBTQA (Lesbian, Gay, Bisexual, Questioning, and Ally) community resources center with information regarding resources on-campus as well as online.
+- Northeastern University has a LGBTQA (Lesbian, Gay, Bisexual, Questioning, and Ally) community resources center with information regarding on-campus and online resources.

 - The Rainbow Special Interest Group (SIG) of the National Association of Foreign Student Advisors (NAFSA) has great resources for students who are studying abroad.